Bartlebyy/RainCheck/README.md

 This is a work in progress and is not production ready.

-If a user sends a text to RainCheck with their zipcode, they will recieve a reply with the hourly weather report for the next 10 hours.
+Currently, if a user sends a text to RainCheck with their zipcode, they will recieve a reply with the hourly weather report for the next 12 hours.

 Example Response: